jcuenod/friendly-serializer/README.md

 ## Introduction

 Normal JSON serialization involves a lot of braces and quotation marks.
-These are not great in urls.
-This library aims to make it easier to use JSON in urls, but use `encodeURIComponent()` as well if necessary.
+These clutter up urls and make them far less human readable.
+This library uses `encodeURIComponent()` to encode values but aims to make objects more accessible in urls.

-The object `{ "a": "b", "c": "d" }` becomes `a=b&c=d` (note the `&` separator).
+The object `{ "a": "b", "c": "d" }` becomes `a=b&c=d`.

 Nested objects are marked by dots.
 ```javascript